The

 - 50% feedback - Sel1 and Sel2

-has the lowest amount of feedback with the widest notches
+grounded.
+This has the lowest amount of feedback with

-"smear" or "ring".
-It is this mode that may be heard
+interference.
+It is this mode that may be heard in the

-clip of the 87km test, below and is depicted in Figure 4.
+audio clip of the 87km test, below and is depicted in Figure

 There is also another pin - "